rbnhmll/vue-workshop/vueJS_workshop--notes.md

 ### 🔥🔥🔥 That's it!
 We did it! 🔥🔥🔥

-You now have a fully functional search application, and have learned the fundamental aspects of Vue.js!
+You now have a fully functional search application, and have learned the fundamental principals of Vue.js!

 ### But wait, there's more!